On the `Semantics' of Differential Privacy: A Bayesian Formulation: Semantics of Differential Privacy

-For a database $\dx$, define $\dx_{-i}$ to be the same vector where position $i$ has been replaced by some fixed, default value in $D$.
-Any valid value in $D$ will do for the default value.
-We can then imagine $n+1$ related games, numbered 0 through $n$.
+For a database $\dx$, define $\dx_{-i}$ to be the same vector except position $i$ has been replaced by some fixed, default value $\D$.
+Any valid value in $\D$ will do for the default value.
+We define $n+1$ related games, numbered 0 through $n$.
 In Game 0, the adversary interacts with $\sampnum(\dx)$.
 This is the interaction that actually takes place between the adversary and the randomized algorithm $\AAA$.
+The distribution $\bar{b}_0$ is just the distribution $\bar{b}$ as defined in~\eqref{eqn:bel}.

 In Game $i$ (for $1\leq i \leq n$), the adversary interacts with $\sampnum(\dx_{-i})$.
-Game $i$ describes the hypothetical scenario where person $i$'s data is not included.
+Game $i$ describes the hypothetical scenario where person $i$'s data is not used.\!\footnote{It could happen by coincidence that person $i$'s data equals the default value and hence that $\dx=\dx_{-i}$.
+This doesn't affect the meaning of the result since the default value is chosen independently of the data.
+Readers bothered by the possible coincidence may choose to think of the default value as a special value $\perp$ (e.g., ``no data'') that does not correspond to any real record.} In Game $i > 0$, given a transcript $t$, the adversary updates his belief $b$ about database $\dx$ again using Bayes' rule to obtain a posterior~$\bar{b}_i$ as follows:

-For a particular belief distribution $b$ and transcript $t$, we can then define $n+1$ {\sl a posteriori} distributions $\bar{b}_0,\dots,\bar{b}_n$, where the $\bar{b}_0$ is the same as $\bar{b}$ (defined in \ref{eqn:bel}) and, for larger $i$, the $i$-th belief distribution is defined with respect to Game $i$:
+Through these $n+1$ games, we get $n+1$ {\sl a posteriori} distributions $\bar{b}_0,\dots,\bar{b}_n$, where $\bar{b}_0$ is same as $\bar{b}$ (defined in \eqref{eqn:bel}), and $\bar{b}_i$ ($i > 0$) is the posterior distribution obtained when the adversary interacts with $\A(\dx_{-i})$ and uses this interaction to update his belief distribution (defined in~\eqref{eqn:beli}).

-Given a particular transcript $t$, the privacy has been breached if the adversary would draw different conclusions about the world and, in particular, about a person $i$ depending on whether or not $i$'s data was used.
-It turns out that the exact measure of ``different'' here does not matter much.
-We chose the weakest notion that applies, namely statistical difference.
-We say there is a problem for transcript $t$ if the distributions $\bar{b}_0[\cdot|t]$ and $\bar{b}_i[\cdot|t]$ are far apart in statistical difference.
-We would like to avoid this happening for any potential participant.
+Given a particular transcript $t$, we say privacy has been breached if the adversary would draw different conclusions about the world and, in particular, about a person $i$, depending on whether or not $i$'s data was used.
+One could formally define ``different'' in many ways.
+In this paper, we choose a weak (but popular) measure of distance between probability distributions, namely statistical difference.
+We say the adversary has learned something, if for any transcript $t$ the distributions $\bar{b}_0[\cdot|t]$ and $\bar{b}_i[\cdot|t]$ are far apart in statistical difference.
+We would like to avoid this from happening for any potential participant.
 This is captured by the following definition.